 ┬À Severe to excruciating pain at the site of injury

 Here are some of the most common types of organ perforation:

-Bowel perforation: This refers to any tear, nick or cut in one of the body’s gastrointestinal organs that is large enough to cause the contents to leak into the abdomen.
-Like most organ perforation, some of the symptoms include vomiting, fever, chills and stomach pain.
+Bowel perforation: This refers to any tear, nick, or cut in one of the body’s gastrointestinal organs that is large enough to cause the contents to leak into the abdomen.
+Like most organ perforation, some of the symptoms include vomiting, fever, chills, and stomach pain.
 This is a major medical emergency that could lead to life-threatening complications, if not properly treated.

 Surgical errors are the leading cause of bowel perforation.
 This type of damage can occur during conventional and laparoscopic surgical procedures.
 Bowel perforation could occur during surgery to remove pelvic adhesions.
 It could happen during a colonoscopy, which is a diagnostic test to detect ulcers, tumors, and signs of inflammation or bleeding.
 It could also occur during the surgical removal of a women’s uterus, a procedure known as hysterectomy.
-A bowel perforation can be detected with an X-ray or a CT scan.
+Bowel perforation can be detected with an X-ray or a CT scan.

 If you have suffered a perforated bowel, you will likely need emergency surgery to repair the damage and to remove any foreign material that has leaked into the abdominal cavity.
 In cases where the situation is serious, the surgeon may have to remove part of the patient’s intestine.